Rev Up Your SaaS Website Conversions With These Conversion Rate Optimization Tips

 If the number of your users/customers is rather large, it’s a good idea to put it on your homepage.

 Here is Hootsuite flaunting it on its homepage:

-Who would you rather believe: a company boasting its own product, or a person that you know appreciating the product?
+Who would you rather believe: a company boasting its own product or a person that you know appreciates the product?

 Most will go with the latter.
 They believe people like them will have an unbiased opinion about the product, and their appreciation will be genuine.

 Adding testimonials from known brands/personalities to your homepage will make your offering more trustworthy.

 For instance, the BuzzSumo homepage features testimonials from some of the most influential people and brands from their target industry.